arachsys/montage/docs/files/structure.md

 ## Favourites ("EFVT")

+The favourite flag in the entry lists is only used to mark favourite performances, arpeggios and waveforms for user banks.
+The flags in the library info area are used to record favourite choices for libraries.

-Although there is a favourite flag in the performance and waveform entry lists, users need to be able to mark preset and library items as favourites without modifying the original.
-Favourite lists encapsulate this information in an X7U user or X7A backup file.
-There is one entry for each list type, named "`PerformanceFavorite`" and "`WaveformFavorite`" respectively.
+However, users also also need to be able to mark preset items as favourites without modifying the original so there is yet another ad-hoc mechanism for this. "`EFVT`" and "`DFVT`" blocks have one entry for each list type, named "`PerformanceFavorite`", "`ArpeggioFavorite`" and "`WaveformFavorite`" respectively.
+The data for these is a block of flag bytes (`0x00` = unset, `0x01` = set), one for each preset of that type.

 ## Patterns, pattern chains and songs ("EPAT", "EPCH" and "ESNG")